 Who I Am

 I grew up in the Puget Sound region and have lived in the area most of my life.
 I completed my undergraduate education in British Columbia at Trinity Western University and enjoyed the opportunity to live somewhere that was both a different country and culture yet still shared the geographical beauty of the Pacific Northwest.
 I chose the name Salish Sea Counseling to encompass my love for this unique region of the globe.
-After graduating with a bachelors in psychology along I attended the Seattle School of Theology and Psychology where I received my masters in counseling psychology in 2011.
+After graduating with a bachelors in psychology I attended the Seattle School of Theology and Psychology where I received my masters in counseling psychology in 2011.
 My experience at the Seattle School deeply engrained in me two core beliefs that I bring with me into my work.
 The first is the belief that fundamental to any effective therapy is the depth of the relationship that forms between a therapist and a client.
 I am passionate about studying and developing therapeutic theories and techniques, but at the end of the day to me it is more important to allow these to take a backseat to a compassionate, attuned, honest, and playful relationship.
 The second is that you will only take your clients as far as you have been willing to go yourself.
 For me personally this has involved exploring and working through a history of severe, complex migraines dating back to early childhood.
 In my personal work I have come to see how these painful experiences impacted me mentally, emotionally, physically, and spiritually.
 But what has been even more significant than understanding the impact of the migraines has been coming to see these initially traumatic experiences as catalysts for growth in my life.
 I began to see that behind the pain and suffering was a deep thirst for wholeness and fulfillment in life, particularly in the places where I had suffered the most.
-This vision of life that looks beyond adjusting to society and managing symptoms and relationships to an existence enlivened with love, joy, and peace has been the gift that has come out of my own work, and it is the vision that I bring into the work I do with each client; not merely to help them manage their lives, but to awaken in them the sense of truly being alive.
+This vision of life that looks beyond adjusting to society and managing symptoms to an existence enlivened with love, joy, and peace has been the gift that has come out of my own work, and it is the vision that I bring into the work I do with each client; not merely to help them manage their lives, but to awaken in them the sense of truly being alive.

 Professionally I have had the privilege to take this vision of wholeness with me into a variety of settings.
 I interned at an adult rehabilitation center where I worked with adults who often had seen their lives disintegrate at the hands of their addictions.
 I was able to sit with them in the hopelessness that often came with their predicament.
 And I was also able to see the other end of their suffering, when their recovery truly took hold.
 It was an honor to get to sit with them in the despair and having done so, to celebrate the joy of recovery with them.